tovihehe/document-qa-assistant/README.md

    pip install -r requirements.txt
    ```
 > [!NOTE]
 > Ensure all required libraries are installed.
-Use specific versions in `requirements.txt` to avoid compatibility issues.

 4. Ensure the Ollama app is installed on your device, and do the following to pull the models: